varvet/tolken/README.md

 ## Development

 ### Native dependencies
-You need to have Postgres installed on your system.
-This can be done on Mac OS with `brew install postgres`.
+You need to have postgresql installed on your system.
+This can be done on Mac OS with `brew install postgresql`.

 ### Ruby setup
 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.